rupshabagchi/list-view/README.md

 # list-view

-customizable list view react component that uses redux state management.
+A customizable list view react component that uses redux state management.
+This was built as an exercise to learn Redux state management for React apps.